zaius/docs/content/docs/using-the-cli/pulling-containers.md

 wercker pull owner/project-name [query flags]
 ```

 Checkout the all available flags in the help page:

 ```sh
 wercker pull --help
 ```

-If you have a working Docker environment and you want to load the container
-after download, than use the `--load` flag.